Thermage Doesn't Work? A Doctor's Real Truth

 A. Thermage uses radiofrequency (RF),

-while Thermage delivers heat more evenly throughout the dermis.
+while Thermage applies heat evenly throughout the dermis.

 Q3.
 Thermage,